Welsh mythology: Tales about animals with human characteristics

 The most famous of these are the tales concerning the "Oldest Animals," in which a character gathers information from different animals until the oldest animal is located.

 Culhwch and Olwen lists the Blackbird of Cilgwri, the Stag of Rhedynfre, the Owl of Cwm Cowlyd, the Eagle of Gwernabwy, and the Salmon of Llyn Llyw.
 The Triad "The Three Elders of the World" lists several of the oldest birds.

 Formula tales

 Including cumulative tales and stories without end.

 Humour about actual persons or types

 Includes White Lie Tales, which are obviously and intentionally untrue.
-Common elements include the narrator's experiences in America, adventures while being carried on wings of a large bird, growing enormous vegetables, prowess at shooting around corners, ability to see over great distances.
+Common elements include the narrator's experiences in America, adventures while being carried on wings of a large bird, growing enormous vegetables, prowess at shooting around corners, ability to see over great distances, buying a hare's egg at Pwllheli Fair.
 Famous recent authors in this genre are James Wade (Shemi Wad), Daniel Thomas (Daniel y Pant), Gruffydd Jones (Y Deryn Mawr) and John Pritchard (Siôn Ceryn Bach).